CDatarET/Mask-Policy/README.md

 In the second case, the mayor can choose any 4 people (infected or not) to wear masks such that spread is prevented.

 In the third case, since there are no infections, no masks are needed.

-Logic
-To stop the spread, you need to ensure that every interaction between an infected and uninfected person involves at least one person wearing a mask.

-Thus, the minimum number of people to mask is:

-ini
-Copy
-Edit
-min_masks = min(A, N - A)
-Where:

-A is the number of infected people.

-N - A is the number of uninfected people.

-This ensures that all interactions are "safe".